 Dr. Donnelly, practiced in Chatham from 1849 to 1871.
 Dr. Donnelly’s office was listed in the 1851 Canada Directory as being on King Street in Chatham.
 Mrs. Donnelly died at her father’s home in Blairsville, Pennsylvania on the 19th of January 1856.
 A notice of her death appeared in the Weekly Planet on the 7th of February 1856.
 (The Weekly Planet was the name of the Chatham newspaper, at that time.)

-Dr. Donnelly married Mary Grant on the 1st of October, 1857 in L’Orignal, Ontario.
-She was the daughter of Alexander and Jane Grant.
+Dr. Donnelly married Mary Isabella Grant on the 1st of October, 1857 in L’Orignal, Ontario.
+She was born in L’Orignal 1818, the daughter of Alexander Grant and the former Jane McDonnell.
+Her siblings were Catharine, Harriett, Jane, Ellen and Allen.
+According to the 1851 census, she lived with her widowed mother in Prescott County, Ontario.

 Dr. Donnelly was listed as a coroner in the County of Kent from 1854 to 1871.